eliabieri/wg_display/project_report.md

 - The codebase of a working prototype of the application
 - Documentation of the codebase that is fun to read
 - A GitHub repository configured so that it can form the basis for growing a community around the project
-- A project report that describes the project and the software architecture
+- A project report that describes the project and the software architecture (this document)
 - A presentation that explains the project and the software architecture

 <div class="page"/>